 Results: +31% sales and 2x more interactions with clients.

-To achieve this, the company launched a chatbot: it engages users in an admin panel and provide them with, for instance, tutorials and valuable resources.
+To achieve this, the company launched a lead generation chatbot: it engages users in an admin panel and provide them with, for instance, tutorials and valuable resources.

 Here is one more case from OpenCRM company

 The company mainly focused on customer success, support, and account management.
-They needed to proactively reach out to the customers, so tools like user tracking and manual messages were applied.
+They needed to proactively reach out to the customers, so tools like user tracking on website and manual messages were applied.

 As a result, customers engaged very quickly, and the number of conversations rocketed.
 Interestingly, the number of emails, specifically complaints, decreased, which means customer support has become more efficient.